andrew-gordon/ChunkyMonkey/README.md

 }
 ```

-If the user has a lot of favourite numbers, films and attributes, you may want to split the class into chunks to reduce the size of the request object. _[Yes, this is a very contrived example!]_
+If a CreateUserRequest object is for a user with a lot of favourite numbers, films and attributes, you may want to split the object into chunks to reduce the size of the request object. _[Yes, this is a very contrived example!]_

 **ChunkyMonkey** generates two methods within partial classes, where _T_ is the name of the class.

-> [!NOTE]
-> The method isn't generic.
+> :memo: The method isn't generic.
 The generated code contains the actual class type rather than _T_.

 ``` csharp
 public IEnumerable<T> Chunk(int chunkSize)